The Kent House, 321 Maple Street, Smallville, 10:49 P.M.:

 “Nah, Chief.
 It wasn’t anything that important.
 I was just watching The Day the Earth Stood Still on Channel 9’s Late Show.
 What’s going on?”

-The older man chuckled, realizing that both he and the boy were doing the exact same thing before coming here.
+The older man chuckled, realizing that both he and the boy had been doing the exact same thing before coming here.
 “Well,” Parker began, “we had a break-in at the Savings and Loan.”

 “Well, considering that we are meeting outside the Savings and Loan, I kind of surmised that.
 Seems like the S and L has been having a run of fairly bad luck of late.”